 Horseradish is a garden thug, it will spread.
 We suggest sinking half of an old rubbish bin into the ground, with its bottom removed.
 Don’t worry to much about soil or position, because it will not.
 Simply plant it and away it goes.
 Dig as needed, its not something you will find for sale in the local supermarket.

 ‘Armoracia rusticana’ or Horseradish is very easy to grow, it flowers in spring or early summer and in fact it can tend to be a bit of a weed if not kept under control.

-Root cuttings are simply layed in the garden at around 3cm deep.
+- Root cuttings are simply planted in the garden at around 3cm deep.
 You can start them off in containers if you wish.

 You can buy Horseradish plants and seeds from the following suppliers